 Inner chaining, as used by SSH1, does DES three times on the whole string.
 Outer chaining, as used by SSH2 and most other 3DES implementations, does DES three times on each block.
 Outer chaining is generally considered more secure.

 The following table compares the speed of five different pure-PHP implementations of AES when ran on 1MB of text on an Intel Core i5-3320M CPU @ 2.6GHz with PHP 5.5.3.
 The numbers listed are averaged from two different trials and are measured in seconds. phpseclib's implementation is highlighted.
 All implementations can be viewed by clicking on their names and the table was generated with benchmark.phps.

 As can be seen, phpseclib's implementations are the fastest.
-Note that if mcrypt weren't explicitily disabled phpseclib would have been even faster.
+Note that if mcrypt and OpenSSL weren't explicitily disabled phpseclib would have been even faster.